MANOSapiens/EventBasedRobotArchitecture/README.md

 ## Achievements

-Using EventBasedRobotArchitecture, the **MANOSapiens Team** reached the **FLL DACH-Finale 2024** in Davos, Switzerland.
+Using EventBasedRobotArchitecture, the 🦎**MANOSapiens Team** reached the **FLL DACH-Finale 2024** in Davos, Switzerland.
 This firmware played a pivotal role in their success by enabling efficient and precise robot performance during competition rounds.

 ---